theuerc/Website/src/routes/customers/quizlet.md

 Quizlet saw the benefit of doing cloud-based development on ephemeral containers over virtual machines.

-> "When VMs exist as long as a developer at a company does, it's easy for a bad actor to go unobserved.
-Because Gitpod provides ephemeral environments and allows software to run on each running workspace, we're able to prevent exfiltration risks as well as outside actors from accessing our development environments." - <span style="font-weight:400; font-size:18px;">Roger Goldfinger,</span> <span style="font-weight:400; font-size:16px;">Senior Staff Software Engineer at Quizlet</span>
+> "Because Gitpod provides ephemeral environments and allows software to run on each running workspace, we’re able to reduce exfiltration risks as well as outside actors from accessing our development environments." - <span style="font-weight:400; font-size:18px;">Roger Goldfinger,</span> <span style="font-weight:400; font-size:16px;">Senior Staff Software Engineer at Quizlet</span>

 Gitpod keeps source code off the local machine and is ephemeral and isolated from other work which [reduces the potential impact of software supply chain attacks](/security).